nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Step 2: The ViewTransactionCommand command checks if the delimiters ('u') is present in the user input through the getArgsViewTransactionCmd() method.
 If not present, an exception will be thrown.
 The command also checks whether the input's final argument is valid (transaction can be found or not) by checking whether that transaction is currently in the transaction list via the `isValidTransaction` method.
 An exception will also be thrown if the final argument does not satisfy the requirements (transaction not found).

-Step 3: If all arguments are valid, then it finds the transaction in the transactionList by it's transactionId, which is unique:
+Step 3: If all arguments are valid, then it finds the transaction in the transactionList by transactionId, which is unique:

 `transactionList.getTransactionById(transactionId)`